adhocteam/ssm/README.md

 ### About

 This is a command line interface to the [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html).

-It's designed to be simple and easy to remember, only exposing the commands `get`, `set`, `ls`, and `rm` for parameters.
+It's designed to be simple and easy to remember.
 A more featureful alternative is [Chamber](https://github.com/segmentio/chamber).

 ### Install